 The NOLA Information Literacy Collective (nolaILC) fosters the development of information literacy instructors and reference librarians in libraries throughout the greater New Orleans area.

 The nolaILC guides the NOLA Information Literacy Forum, first held in 2012.

-The New Orleans Information Literacy Forum is dedicated to providing a welcoming, supportive, and comfortable space for all participants, and we will work to make it a harassment-free environment for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, age, or religion.
+The New Orleans Information Literacy Collective is dedicated to providing a welcoming, supportive, and comfortable space for all participants, and we will work to make it a harassment-free environment for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, age, or religion.